Need Help? Call Us 24/7

 While data on paramedics and emergency room healthcare workers is scarce, there is a significant body of data examining alcohol use among firefighters.
 This is a sibling population that experiences similar exposure to trauma, an unpredictable work schedule, and long hours as do paramedics and emergency department hospital workers.
 The rates of substance abuse among firefighters compared to the general population are illustrated below:

-Co-Occurring Conditions Among First Responders
+Among First Responders

 Both PTSD and anxiety disorders are strongly associated with substance abuse and, more importantly, associated with someone developing a drug or alcohol dependence.
 These conditions co-occurring alongside substance use disorders also result in a higher risk of suicidal ideation and suicide attempts.
 One study conducted over the course of 3 years and including firefighters from 7 cities across the US found that among firefighters who suffered from PTSD, experiencing more severe PTSD symptoms accurately predicted more drinks of alcohol per week.
 This suggests that mental health conditions can contribute in a significant way to substance abuse and addiction.